 The Executive Summary must adhere to the following formatting guidelines:

 - Does not exceed a maximum of 10 double-spaced, 8.5×11, pages with 1-inch margins.

 - Includes a header with two pieces of information: (i) the most relevant discipline within which the doctoral dissertation falls and (ii) the dominant method(s) used in the conduct of the doctoral dissertation research.

 - Have a readable font size (10 to 12).

-The Nominating Letter, the Executive Summary, and the dissertation should be combined into a single PDF and submitted to the Elwood S. Buffa Award Competition in the 2018 DSI Annual Meeting Submission Website…
+The Nominating Letter, the Executive Summary, and the dissertation should be combined into a single PDF and submitted to the Elwood S. Buffa Award Competition in the 2019 DSI Annual Conference Submission Website…

-The finalists will be announced during September 2018.
-As previously noted, the winners will be determined immediately after the presentations in Chicago during the 2018 DSI Annual Meeting (November 18-21, 2018) and must be present at the Awards presentation to receive the award.
+The finalists will be announced during September 2019.
+As previously noted, the winners will be determined immediately after the presentations in New Orleans during the 2019 DSI Annual Meeting (November 23-25, 2019) and must be present at the Awards presentation to receive the award.

-Questions about the Elwood S. Buffa Doctoral Dissertation Award for the 2018 Annual Meeting of the Decision Sciences Institute can be directed to the Coordinator:
+Questions about the Elwood S. Buffa Doctoral Dissertation Award for the 2019 Annual Conference of the Decision Sciences Institute can be directed to the Coordinator: